Academic Services Librarians

 Purchasing materials

 Journal subscription requests are best submitted at the start of the academic year so that we can process the order in time for a calendar year subscription (Jan- Dec).
 If you miss this subscription period you may have to wait for the next year (or pay a part subscription cost which will add to the overall cost).
-Your Subject Librarian can also arrange trials of resources for you so that you can evaluate their use.
+Your Academic Services Librarian can also arrange trials of resources for you so that you can evaluate their use.
 Please never arrange your own trial as this leads to confusion and incorrect information that could cause delays in the set up.

 E-books